kyma-project/kyma/docs/service-mesh/docs/100-istio-installation.md

 type: Details
 ---

-Being a core component, Istio installs by default with every Kyma deployment.
+As a core component, Istio installs with every Kyma deployment by default.
 The installation consists of two steps:

 1. Istio installs using the official, raw charts from the currently supported release.
 The charts that are currently used are stored in the resources/istio directory.
 The installation is customized by enabling security in Istio.